 Forecasted Precipitation Event

-Forecasted precipitation event is any weather pattern that is forecasted to have a 50% or greater chance of producing 0.5 inches of precipitation in a 24-hour period in the project area.
-The discharger shall obtain precipitation forecast information from the National Weather Service Forecast Office (for example: by entering the zip code of the project’s location at https://forecast.weather.gov).
-Precipitation events are separated by a 48-hour antecedent dry period.
+Forecasted precipitation event is any weather pattern that is forecasted to have a 50 percent or greater chance of producing 0.5 inches of precipitation in a 24-hour period in the project area.
+The discharger shall obtain precipitation forecast information from the National Weather Service Forecast Office (e.g., by entering the zip code of the project’s location at https://forecast.weather.gov).
+Precipitation events end when there are two sequential 24-hour periods with less than 0.25 inches of precipitation forecast for each period.

 Full Capture System